LukasHedegaard/continual-transformers-tf/README.md

   </a>
 </div>

-TensorFlow implementation of Continual Transformer building blocks, which augment regular transformer layers with the ability to update the attention output _per token step_.
+TensorFlow implementation of Continual Transformer building blocks, which augment regular transformer layers with the ability to compute the attention output _per token step_.

 The layers are modelled on the `tf.keras.layers.MultiHeadAttention` and should work as drop-in replacements in most cases.